 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The twelfth instalment in our Clinical Research 101 series is by Glenyth Caragata, Evaluation Specialist at CHÉOS.
 The following is a brief overview of regulatory inspections and how to prepare for them.

 Dr. Caragata is an Evaluation Specialist working with Dr. Amy Salmon, Program Head of Knowledge Translation at CHÉOS.
-The Centre’s research support staff are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies, and can be contacted for consultation by completing our Service Request Form.
+The Centre’s research support staff are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies.
+If you would like to inquire about our services, please submit your request here.

 What is it?

 Evaluation studies generally have a broader scope than traditional clinical trials*, and they typically address several issues.
 Although, like clinical trials, evaluation studies could include improved patient outcomes amongst their goals, they also address questions such as impacts on other patient characteristics or circumstances, the design of programs using the intervention, how the intervention is being implemented, and the overall cost and efficiency of the approach.

 Evaluation studies often define several short-term and intermediate-term goals for a number of domains (e.g., patient, family, community) as well as a number of long-term goals that support the overall strategy of the organization.
 The ultimate goal of an evaluation is to improve the approach to solving a problem or set of problems.

 * A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioural outcomes, more information here.
 Note that clinical trials are changing; patient input is increasingly included, and more “real world”* clinical trials are being conducted.